— Process · 6 min read · 2026-02-18

 Any contractor who can answer these five well is probably worth working with — design-build or otherwise.

-Related: How I run a custom home project and the west metro home-addition guide.
+Related: how I run a whole-home remodel and the west metro home-addition guide.